azmifarih/syb-task-1/README.md

   maxReplicas: 3
   targetCPUUtilizationPercentage: 70
 ```
-I use only two replica with maxUnavailable is one and maxSurge is one as well.
-So, the maximum pod during the deployment update is three and the minimum pod is one.
-And then using image from the Vue app.
-For first setup, please remove ":<BUILD_TAG>".
-I use Service type ClusterIP because I will use ingress controller for public interface.
-And then the answer for auto scalling, I use hpa based on CPU utilization percentage.
+I use only two replicas with maxUnavailable is one and maxSurge is one as well.
+So, the maximum pod during the deployment update is three, and the minimum pod is one.
+And then using an image from the Vue app.
+For the first setup, please remove ":<BUILD_TAG>".
+I use Service type ClusterIP because I will use an ingress controller for the public interface.
+And then the answer for auto-scaling, I use hpa based on CPU utilization percentage.
 Please use the following command to apply Deployment and Service configuration:
 ```sh
 kubectl apply -f weatherapp-kubernetes.yaml
 ```

-For the next step, I will configure nginx ingress controller.
+For the next step, I will configure the Nginx ingress controller.
 Run the following command to it:
 ```sh
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true
 ```
-I use cert-manager as well for securing the ingress.
-Before continue, I create my subdomain to point it to IP of loadbalancer via A record.
+I use a cert-manager as well for securing the ingress.
+Before continuing, I create my subdomain to point it to the IP of the load balancer via A record.
 Please use the following command to install cert-manager:
 ```sh
 kubectl create namespace cert-manager helm repo add jetstack https://charts.jetstack.io